jupyter-book/mystmd/docs/external-references.md

 ## GitHub Links

 MyST can directly integrate with links to GitHub to create hover-card information directly integrated into your MyST documents.
 For example, a link to the [linkTransforms](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L12-L28) plugin code shows a preview of the code.
-The code preview works for both mutliple line numbers and higlighting [single lines](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L30), which shows the surrounding ten lines, with the referenced line highlighted.
+The code preview works for both multiple line numbers and highlighting [single lines](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts#L30), which shows the surrounding ten lines, with the referenced line highlighted.
 If you reference the [full file](https://github.com/executablebooks/mystjs/blob/78d16ee1a/packages/myst-transforms/src/links/plugin.ts) then the first ten lines of the file are shown in the preview.

 ````{important}
 :class: dropdown